KawaneRio/CiteThisNote/README.md

 # CiteThisNote
 CiteThisNote is a free Misskey Plugin that allows you to obtain all the necessary information you need to reference or "Cite" a note in a neat BibLaTex citation format.

+## Version 2.1.4 Release!
+The latest release of CiteThisNote with most of the bugs in v1.0.0 fixed!

+- Support for notes with special MFMs like the codeblock
+- Supports notes with however many files attached
+- Supports notes with null text (for file reference)
+- Lists the names of all the files attached to note
+- Lists MD5 Hash of all the attached files
+- Lists URLs of all attached files
+- Fixed urldate and date flip

 ## Installation
 This is a Misskey Plugin that is meant to be installed from your Plugin settings.